Foldings in relatively hyperbolic groups: Carrier Graphs of groups

-where $b_1(A)$ denotes the first Betti number of $A$. \begin{proof} Let $\bar{A}$ be the graph obtained from $A$ by replacing every maximal trivial segment of $\A$ with a single edge and every $A_i$ with a single vertex.
+\begin{proof} Let $\bar{A}$ be the graph obtained from $A$ by replacing every maximal trivial segment of $\A$ relative $v_0$ with a single edge and every $A_i$ with a single vertex.

-A simple induction shows, that for any graph $\Gamma$ the number of its edges (counting both orientations) is bounded from above by $6b_1(\Gamma)+4k$, where $k$ is the number of its vertices of valence at most $2$.
+A simple induction shows, that for any graph $\Gamma$ the number of edges (counting both orientations) is bounded from above by $6b_1(\Gamma)+4k$, where $k$ is the number of vertices of valence at most $2$.

-If $A$ consists of a single loop edge then $N(\A)\leq1$ and $b_1(A)=1$, hence the claim is true.
-Otherwise, every vertex of $\bar{A}$ of valence 1 or 2 corresponds to some $\A_i$ and since $N(\A)$ is at most half the number of edges of $\bar{A}$, it follows:
+Every vertex of $\bar{A}$ of valence at most 2 corresponds to some $\A_i$ or to $v_0$.
+Since $N(\A)$ is at most half the number of edges of $\bar{A}$, it follows that

 \end{proof} \end{lemma}